 I am very lucky to work with a team of dedicated and visionary arts professionals including Deputy Director Amy Hausmann, Senior Manager Lester Burg, Managers Lydia Bradshaw, Yaling Chen, Katherine Meehan and Assistant Managers Rob Wilson and Kate Amato.
 Each one of us wears many hats and each member of our team brings a keen eye and sharp curatorial vision to our program.
 In addition to the percent for art program we’ve discussed, we oversee a wide range of other visual and performing arts programs.

 The Team at MTA Arts & Design– L to R- Lydia Bradshaw, Rob Wilson, Katherine Meehan, Amy Hausmann, Lester Burg (Seated), Yaling Chen, Sandra Bloodworth, Kate Amato.
-Photo courtesy: Patrick Cashin
+Photo courtesy: Patrick Cashin for MTA

 Our Music Under New York program was established in 1985 and presents over 7500 performances every year in more than 25 locations throughout the subway and rail system.
 We hold annual auditions where musicians of all kinds play their hearts out in front of a panel of judges for the chance to be selected for the program.
 Their performances are an iconic part of New York City.